stat545ubc-2022/assignment-b3-hs235/README.md

 For this assignment, option A: BC Liquor app was selected.

 ## Description
-This app provides access to the
+This app provides access to the.
 Features added:
 - Displaying a relevant image
 - Computing and showing results
--
--

 ## Link
 The app is being hosted on the 'shinnyapp.io' webpage and can be accessed from: